News:

 Research projects:

-My work concentrates on novel types of optical fibres, including sensing schemes using photonic crystal fibres (optical fibres with holes running along their length) and composite metal/glass fibres.
+My work concentrates on metamaterials and novel types of optical fibres, including sensing schemes using photonic crystal fibres (optical fibres with holes running along their length), composite metal/glass fibres, plasmonics, non-linear optics and acoustic/optic interaction in composite media.

 Metamaterial fibres